Solving Systems of Equations of Raising-to-Powers Type: The Function

-Moreover, by Aslanyan's weak modular Zilber-Pink theorem for parametric families (Theorem 7.8 in \cite{A20}), if we consider the family there are finitely many weakly special subvarieties with no constant coordinates of $\mathbb{C}^n$ (and hence a Zariski-closed subset $S_I$ of $W$) such that any maximal atypical component of one of the varieties $W_{\o{w}_I}$ is contained in $S_I$.
+Consider the family of subvarieties of $W$.
+By Aslanyan's weak modular Zilber-Pink theorem for parametric families \autocite[Theorem 7.9]{A20}, there is a Zariski-closed subset $S_I$ of $W$ such that any atypical intersection between some variety $W_w$ and a weakly special subvariety of $\mathbb{C}^n$ with no constant coordinates is contained in $S_I$.
 Thus, define